 Streaming services like Netflix, Disney+, Max (formerly HBO Max), and Apple TV+ mostly default to Dolby Vision for HDR.
 Amazon Prime Video has a mix of Dolby Vision, HDR10+, and HDR10 content and while Netflix has some HDR10+ content, its library is relatively limited.
 For renting movies, Google Play has a lot of HDR10+ titles on its platform while Apple TV mostly provides Dolby Vision.
 Both platforms also have a fair share of regular HDR10 movies.

 YouTube, on the other hand, is mostly filled with HDR10 (Static Metadata, Regular & HLG) content.
-There's apparently support for HDR10+ as well, but the content library is again, kinda non-existent.
+There's apparently support for HDR10+ as well, but the content library is again, quite non-existent.
 So, for those who don't watch other streaming services besides YouTube, Dynamic HDR support isn't going to be a big deal.

 I tested both formats

-During my personal testing on multiple devices that support both formats, Dolby Vision content delivered more consistent HDR performance compared to HDR10+.
+During my testing on multiple devices that support both formats, Dolby Vision content delivered more consistent HDR performance compared to HDR10+.
 Even when it comes to color science, Dolby just did HDR better than Samsung and I didn't find a single scenario where that wasn't the case.

 Dolby Vision takes the lead